aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Prompt.md

 ### Handling the chosen option

-When SetText is done yielding, the prompt will be handled immediately after in [life cycle > Dialogue post-processing#Prompt handling](../../life%20cycle.md#dialogue-post-processing-prompt-handling).
+When SetText is done yielding, the prompt will be handled immediately after in [SetText Life Cycle > Dialogue post-processing#Prompt handling](../../SetText%20Life%20Cycle.md#dialogue-post-processing-prompt-handling).
 To note, [flagvar](../../../Flags%20arrays/flagvar.md) 0 being -555 is supposed to be false because this is the way the game can know it was a [LetterPrompt](LetterPrompt.md), but its value isn't written by this command.
 This may cause the [textbox](../../Notable%20local%20variable/textbox.md) to unhide itself if a [LetterPrompt](LetterPrompt.md) was processed before.

-After, processing continues as normal with a fresh input string once [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.
+After, processing continues as normal with a fresh input string once [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.